elmfrain/prmod_website/res/download_note.md

 * **Note:** This website is supported by adfly links.
-To prevent downloadling additional software, only click on the `Skip Ad` button after 5 seconds the ad page loads.
+To prevent downloading additional software, only click on the `Skip Ad` button after 5 seconds the ad page loads.